 MEMS Gyroscope Design and Simulation

 MEMS gyroscopes (gyros) are one of the most exciting growth areas for the MEMS industry, with deployment in smart phones leading the way.
 Yole Development predicts that MEMS gyros will be built into in nearly 500 million smart phones by 2015.
-Other well established, but still growing uses of MEMS gyros include stability control in automobiles, image stabilization in digital cameras, and motion sensing in gaming systems.
-As the applications for MEMS gyros increase, so does the competition among MEMS manufacturers to win their share of this valuable, high growth market.
+Other well established and still growing uses of MEMS gyros include stability control in automobiles, image stabilization in digital cameras, and motion sensing in gaming systems.
+As the applications for MEMS gyros increase, so does the competition among MEMS manufacturers to win their share of this valuable, high-growth market.

 Successful gyro designs must:

 - Maximize sensing bandwidth,

 - Minimize cross-axis sensitivity,